renewablefunding/codechallenge/README.md

 1. We work in Ruby, mostly within Rails, but you may write your app in your preferred language and framework.
 1. Make sure your app is runnable on Mac OS X or Linux.
 1. Do not require any for-pay software.
 1. Feel free to use any resources you want (books, online resources, etc.) - this is not a test of what esoteric formulae you have memorized.
-If you have any issues connecting to the internet, please let us know.
 1. Include instructions for setting up and running your application.

 ## Project Description